ligmanit/uv-actionsz/README.md

 # Ultraviolet-Actions

-This repo will help you get Ultraviolet running under GitHub Actions, with the power of localtunnel.me and Node.js and hardware waay better than repl.it :)
+This repo will help you get Ultraviolet running under GitHub Actions, with the power of localtunnel.me and Node.js and hardware better than repl.it

+WARNING: This will only last for 2 hours (or maybe more if your lucky), don't complain please

 # Setup